Joseph Onoja: Career

 In 2019 season, Onoja joined Gombe United but left the same season for Heartland FC before moving to the Portharcourt-based side, Rivers United.

+With Rivers United, Onoja won the 2021–22 Nigeria Professional Football League title.

 Onoja has represented Rivers United in the CAF Champions League.
 Onoja put in a good shift in the first leg of their CAF Champions League second preliminary round against Wydad Casablanca.
 His side come from behind to beat the Moroccans 2–1 in that game.

+His performances for his club earned him a national team call up to represent Nigeria B in the 2022 African Nations Championship qualification.
+He made his debut for Nigeria on the 28 August 2022 against Ghana in Cape Coast.

+On 27 February 2023, Onoja joined V.League 1 side Becamex Binh Duong.

+On 14 August 2025, Hong Linh Ha Tinh announced the signature of Onoja to the team.